 My goal in creating these units is to make it easy to include art in your weekly plans.

 *Each month has at least 8 crafts to choose from (December has 4 bonus crafts).

-*Each craft has a simple supply list and step by step photos.
+*Every craft has a simple supply list and step by step photos.

-*Each month has a collection of seasonal printables to use in your writing center or for early finishers
+*Each month has a collection of seasonal printables to use in your writing center or for early finishers.

 *PROJECT the step by step photos for student viewing so they can use as reference.
 This means you don’t have to create the craft for them – they can figure it out with reference pictures!

 *PRINT the units and put into a Seasonal Crafts Binder so you have crafts all year at your fingertips.

 *SUB PLANS Use the instruction pages for your sub tub.
 No need to explain the craft to your replacement as the directions are all there.

 *CRAFT CARDS Laminate individual step by step pages to create craft cards as part of an weekly art center.
 Choose one card per week, and simply leave the card and the supplies in a bin.
 Students are responsible for following directions and figuring out the process independently!

 *ART BINS – Create an art bin for early finishers.
 The pictures and easy directions make this an easy independent activity for students finishing early.